-It’s the time of year when we’re all reflecting on how can make changes for the better.
-Whether in personal life or business, there are small ways to make a big difference in the operation.
+Whether in personal life or business, there are small ways to make a big difference in agriculture operations - and in many farms personal and business can feel like one in the same.

 Tom Hubler is a Minnesota-based family business consultant we hosted at our Customer Summit back in March of 2020.
 His years of experience with family businesses hold valuable insights for the very tricky grounds of being in business with those you love most.
-Leverage this blog as a starting point to optimize your family operation in 2021!
+Leverage this blog as a starting point to optimize your family operation!

 Techniques for managing a successful family farm business

 1. Put work into communication and conflict management.